Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 - Scaliness on nipple, which sometimes extends to the areola

 - Nipple changes, including the nipple turning inward, pulling to one side or changing direction

-- Ulcer on the breast or nipple (sometimes extending to the areola)
+- An ulcer on the breast or nipple, sometimes extending to the areola

 These symptoms do not always mean you have breast cancer.
 However, it is important to discuss any symptoms with your doctor, since they may also signal other health problems.